rougeth/bottery/docs/views.rst

 Working with templates
 ^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, you need complex and big messages to be returned by your patterns.
+Sometimes you need complex and big messages to be returned by your patterns.
 Bottery is able to render and respond messages using templates written in markdown.